Personal Branding Photography

-A great example of a personal branding sessions is the shoot we did with Kirk Seton, Creative Design Director at Signet Design Inc.
+A great example of a personal branding photography is the shoot we did with Kirk Seton, Creative Design Director at Signet Design Inc.

 I met with Kirk in person and we discussed the ins and outs of his personal brand.
 Meeting with my clients personally helps to define my client’s needs and creates a stronger bond of communication, so we can really narrow down the brand identity together: do we need strong vertical photos?
 Square crops for Instagram or other social media websites?
 Wide panoramics for online banners?

 Once we discussed the purpose of the brand photos, it was time to create shot list.
-A successful business shoot requires careful attention to the details— every personal branding portrait we create at Gilmour Commercial Photography takes into account client wardrobe, hair and makeup artistry, lighting and posing.
+A successful business shoot requires careful attention to the details— the personal branding photography we create at Gilmour Commercial Photography takes into account client wardrobe, hair and makeup artistry, lighting and posing.

 In Kirk’s shoot, we knew we wanted to create a clean and modern photo aesthetic that showed him in his environment.
 We did the shoot in Kirk’s office.
 It’s a space he was comfortable and at-ease in.
 The office has lots of big windows and natural lighting and we took advantage of that daylight to light Kirk and the office so we could photograph more in angles quickly.